Durango Jail is hell on earth. At least it is for me.

 There’s complete silence.
 Then, the topic changes, at least for a while.
 No doubt, I shock them.
 To them, this is just normal, everyday talk.
 It’s obvious they’ve never been called on it.

 Nubs is the head of the Chicanos.
-He’s in my cell at the time and fully engaged in the gutter talk.
+He’s in my cell at the time.

 You don’t disrespect a head without violent consequences.

 I don’t care.
 I’m ready to go at it right then and there and Nubs can tell.

 He can’t just let it stand especially because it was done in front of others.

 Over the next several hours, I hear whisperings about what’s going to happen to me.

 The heads of each race meet and discuss what the consequences should be.

 There are none.